Talk to sales Contact Login English

 • Opening hours: Different types of restaurants may have different opening hours.
 For example, some cafes may only be open in the morning and afternoon, while some restaurants may only be open for dinner.
 Other establishments, such as some bars and fast food restaurants, may be open late at night or even around the clock.

 The differences between restaurant types can range from ambiance and decor to the type of food served, how it is served, location, type of service, pricing model, and opening hours.
-Understanding these differences is key to choosing the right business model and meeting the needs of your target customer group.
+Understanding these differences is key to choosing the right restaurant business model and meeting the needs of your target customer group.

 As you’re going to find out soon, different types of restaurants can also range greatly in profit margins, management difficulty, legal challenges, and overall success rate.
 That’s why it’s essential to understand these differences well before you open your restaurant business.